Enfield, Connecticut: Government and politics

-Industry
+Economy

-Enfield was home to the U.S. headquarters of Danish plastic building toy manufacturer Lego, which was also the town's largest employer.
-Hallmark Cards was the town's second-largest employer.
-It is now closed, having sent all distribution to Kansas City in 2016.

-Enfield was once the home to the headquarters of the Casual Corner clothing company.
+Enfield was once home to several national and regional headquarters, including the U.S. headquarters of Danish plastic building toy manufacturer Lego, which was also the town's largest employer.
+The company announced it would move its North American headquarters to Boston, with the final phase completed by 2026.
+Hallmark Cards was the town's second-largest employer, having sent all distribution to Kansas City in 2016.
+The Casual Corner clothing company once had operations in Enfield.
+MassMutual also had a large office complex in Enfield, having closed in 2018.
+Today, Enfield is currently the headquarters of Precision Camera and Video Repair as well as Control Module Industries.
+The Enfield Square Mall was once a popular retail destination for the region, experiencing decline in the online retail age.
+Efforts are underway to replace the mall with a mixed-use development.

-Formerly and most notably, Enfield had booming carpet and gunpowder industries.
+Enfield once had booming carpet and gunpowder industries in the 19th century.
 Orrin Thompson set up shop for the Bigelow-Sanford Carpet Co. in the Thompsonville section of town, employing many Scottish immigrants and building housing for them, which still stand today.

-The gunpowder industry was founded by Colonel Augustus Hazard.
+The town's gunpowder industry was founded by Colonel Augustus Hazard.
 Hazard was instrumental in implementing water power and other technologies to allow his business to prosper.
 Hazard's company was among the biggest gunpowder suppliers for the American Civil War.

-Enfield was the headquarters of Pilch Meat Breeders, which was once the second-largest broiler breeder in the world.
+Enfield was also the headquarters of Pilch Meat Breeders, which was once the second-largest broiler breeder in the world.
 The company was founded by Chester Pilch in 1936, and sold in 1969 to DeKalb Agricultural Research Corp.
 At its peak, Pilch owned 230 acres in Enfield, had farms in four countries, and produced about 24 million chickens a year.
 DeKalb moved the operation to North Carolina, taking 365 jobs from Enfield.

-Enfield is currently the headquarters of Precision Camera and Video Repair as well as Control Module Industries.

-The town contains several shopping centers, including the Enfield Square Mall.